 "It's so simple and yet has such a profound effect that I'm amazed this isn't taught in schools.
 The effect is subtle since you are not actually removing the emotion, you just take one step away from it intellectually.
 You find that from experiencing long drawn-out swings in emotion you tend to have short peaks and valleys with a nice equilibrium most of the time.

 You also realize that for the most part our day-to-day emotions are not really connected to anything specific.
 It could be caused by anything.
-That outburst at your wife, coworker, or boss could be the end result of waking up with a headache, indigestion, or forgetting you keys on your way to work.
+That outburst at your friend, coworker, or boss could be the end result of waking up with a headache, indigestion, or forgetting you keys on your way to work.
 We tend to construct stories in our minds as to what our emotions mean after the fact when in reality we have no clue.
 When you label, you become more aware of your emotions, don't get carried away with them, and will be less likely to fall into this trap."

 2. Ask yourself what you're grateful for.

 In The Upwared Spiral, Korb says that the benefits of gratitude "start with the dopamine system, because feeling grateful activates the brain stem region that produces dopamine.
 Additionally, gratitude toward others increases activity in social dopamine circuits, which makes social interactions more enjoyable."
 Gratitude can also boost the neurotransmitter serotonin, which is what many antidepressants do.
-And as The Ladder points out, even if you don't have an answer to the question "what am I grateful for?", that's OK.
+And as Ladders points out, even if you don't have an answer to the question "what am I grateful for?", that's OK.
 "It's not finding gratitude that matters most; it's remembering to look in the first place," the book says.
 "Remembering to be grateful is a form of emotional intelligence."
 The studies showed that as emotional intelligence increases, the neurons in these areas become more efficient.
 So even if you have trouble finding something to be grateful for, merely asking yourself the question means you're on the right path to happiness.

 "Address the possibility of a blind spot in your mind where you aren't able to instantly know what you take for granted.
 Spend time simply observing the things you don't have to overcome, all the conveniences and luxuries," says Reddit user Privatdozent.
 "This 'positive feedback loop' has to loop around many times to have a solid effect.
 The common criticism of this idea is that 'No one else's struggles diminish your own.'
 Well, yeah, they don't.
 But what if you take seriously much more of the struggles than the things deserving of your gratitude?
 Basically, try to give equal weight to the good things that happen as to the bad."